bdslab-upv/dashi/README.md

 Dataset shift analysis and characterization in python
 ## What is `dashi`?
-`dashi` is a Python library designed to **analyze and characterize temporal and multi-source dataset shifts**.
-It provides robust tools for both **supervised and unsupervised evaluation of dataset shifts,** empowering users to detect, understand, and address changes in data distributions with confidence.
+`dashi` is a Python library for **analyzing and characterizing temporal and multi-source dataset shifts**.
+It offers **unsupervised and supervised tools** for quantifying and visualizing covariate, concept, and prior shifts, supporting **trustworthy artificial intelligence development and evaluation**.

 ### Key Features:

+- **Shift scope:**
+  - **Temporal**: Outlines changes in data over time, enabling analysis of how statistical distributions evolve across different periods or batches.
+This scope implies a chronological order and is useful for detecting trends, seasonality, and potential instabilities in data quality or behavior.
+  - **Source/domain**: Allows analysis of differences between multiple data sources or domains, without requiring any specific order.
+This scope is useful for identifying variability, biases, or inconsistencies among data from different origins, such as hospitals, laboratories, or geographic regions.

+- **Types of dataset shifts:**
+  - **Covariate**: Changes in the distribution of input variables (features), while the relationship between inputs and outputs remain the same.
+  - **Prior**: Happens when the distribution of the target variable (labels or outcomes) changes across datasets, but the conditional distribution of features given the label remains stable.
+  - **Concept**: Refers to changes in the relationship between input variables and the target variable, i.e., the conditional distribution of the target given the features changes or vice versa.

+- **Unsupervised approach:**
+Distribution-based, model-agnostic delineation and characterization of dataset shifts by analysing the data covariate and outcome-conditional statistical distributions and projecting and visualizing their dissimilarities across the temporal or source scope.
+This process involves:
+  - Estimating data statistical distributions across batches along the temporal or source scope.
+  - Projecting these distributions onto non-parametric statistical manifolds based on different embedding functions including the Jensen-Shannon distance + Multi Dimensional Scaling, Principal Component Analysis, or Autoencoders (future work).

-- **Supervised Characterization:**
+- **Supervised approach:**
-Enables users to create classification or regression models using Random Forests trained on batched data (temporal or multi-source).
+Model-based delineation and characterization of dataset shifts, by relying on automated generation of classification or regression models trained on batched data across the selected scope (temporal or multi-source).
 This allows for the detailed analysis of how dataset shifts impact model performance, helping to pinpoint areas of potential degradation.
-- **Unsupervised Characterization:**
-Facilitates the identification of temporal dataset shifts by projecting and visualizing data dissimilarities across time.
 This process involves:
-  - Estimating data statistical distributions over time.
+  - Training classification or regression models using Random Forests across batches along the selected scope.
+  - Calculating model contingency matrices pairwise across the batched models and evaluating multiple evaluation metrics.

+### Main `dashi`'s outcomes:
-  - Projecting these distributions onto non-parametric statistical manifolds.
-These projections reveal patterns of latent temporal variability in the data, uncovering hidden trends and shifts.
+To aid exploration, interpretation and quantification of dataset shifts, `dashi` includes **visual analytics** and **metrics** to reveal patterns of latent variability in the data, uncovering hidden trends and shifts, and measuring the shifting magnitude, such as:

-### Visualization Tools:
-To aid exploration and interpretation of dataset shifts, `dashi` includes visual analytics features such as:

 - **Data Temporal Heatmaps (DTHs):** Provide an exploratory visualization for temporal shifts in data distributions.
 - **Information Geometric Temporal (IGT) plots:** Offer a more sophisticated view of temporal data variability by means of embedding temporal batches in their latent statistical manifolds.
+- **Data Source Maps (DSMs):** Provide an exploratory visualization for multi-source shifts in data distributions.
+- **Multi-source variability plots:** Offer a more sophisticated view of multi-source data variability by means of embedding source batches in their latent statistical manifolds.
+These plots include the shift metrics:
+  - Global Probabilistic Deviation (GPD).
+  - Source Probabilistic Outlyingness (SPO).
 - **Multi-batch contingency matrices:** Compare multiple evaluation metrics (F1-Score, Recall, Precision, AUC, etc.) across training-test combinations between pairwise batches, either temporal or multi-source.

 ## Installation